juanrios15/drf-repaso/README.md

 # drf-repaso
-## Simple Django product API using viewsets and autodocs with drf-yasg
+## Simple Django product API using DRF viewsets and autodocs with drf-yasg

 ## How to run:
 - pip install -r requirements.txt